italia/daf-docs/architecture/componentView/index.rst

-For a list of components and functionalities currently provided by the DatasetManager and the related specialized component, please see the `daf-semantics <https://github.com/italia/daf-semantics>`__ repository.
+For a list of components and functionalities currently provided by the SemanticManager and the related specialized component, please see the `daf-semantics <https://github.com/italia/daf-semantics>`__ repository.